favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 - `DELETE_ON_STOP`

 Unmatched items are invisible to WAF mutation logic, so the updater may create a new managed item even if an unmanaged item already covers the desired target prefix.

+### WAF Admissibility

+WAF admissibility is defined by whether raw data can be validly derived into managed WAF targets for the in-scope WAF resources.

+Current WAF derivation uses the masked subnet of each raw entry.

+A raw entry is WAF-admissible only if that derived WAF target is valid for the managed WAF resource.
+Resource-specific target restrictions therefore belong here as WAF admissibility constraints rather than in provider internals or generic lifecycle text.

 ### WAF Instantiation